Lemoncode/react-image-focal-point/examples/basic-with-apply/README.md

 # Basic example, apply button

-This example is quite similar to the [basic example](https://github.com/Lemoncode/react-image-focal-point/tree/main/examples/basic), but instead of applying the changes real time, the user has to click on an 'apply' button to see the updates reflected.
+This example is quite similar to the [basic example](https://github.com/Lemoncode/react-image-focal-point/tree/main/examples/basic), but instead of applying the changes in real time, the user has to click on an 'apply' button to see the updates reflected.

 <a target="_blank" href="https://stackblitz.com/github/Lemoncode/react-image-focal-point/tree/main/examples/basic-with-apply">
   <img